BlackForestPerformance/documentation/HowTos/Wordpress.md

 There rarely is a right or wrong way to do it, just play around with it until you are satisfied with the result.

+### Hide blocks outside the editor (and unhide them)

+{: .info }
+> This can be useful if you are in the process of redesigning a page and don't want to make it visible just yet.

+{: .warning-title }
+> This is almost always a bad idea, but it can be useful very rarely.
+>
+> Why is it a bad idea?\
+> The hidden elements are still there and will get loaded every time some visits the page.
+Therefore, it makes the page slower for seemingly no reason.
+> Only use this when you are sure you will remove the blocks very soon.

+Select the block you want to hide and unfold the "Advanced" section in the right sidebar.\
+There you can find the "Additional CSS class(es)" field.\
+Add the class `element-hidden` to this field and save the page.

+You will still see the block in the editor, but it will be gone on the page.

+To make it visible again, just remove the `element-hidden` class from the "Additional CSS class(es)" field and save the page again.

 ## Add a "Team \[Semester]" Page

 {: .info }